Key Points:

 10. Rent your wardrobe

 Do you have any clothes in your wardrobe that other people might want to borrow for a special occasion?
-Facebook Marketplace and Instagram can be used to advertise any clothes you want to rent out.
-It’s a good idea to take lots of pictures of your items before lending them out, in case they come back damaged.
+Facebook Marketplace and Instagram can be used to advertise clothes you want to rent out.
+It’s a good idea to take lots of pictures of your items before renting them out, in case they come back damaged.
 Consider how much you think is fair to charge for various pieces of clothing, and if you’ll charge extra for “renter’s insurance” in the event of any damage.

-11. Streamer or ‘influencer’
+11. Streamer or influencer

 12. Freelance writer